jupyter/jupyter.github.io/security.md

  - report it to [security@ipython.org](mailto:security@ipython.org) if opening a GHSA is not possible, or you are unsure where it will belong.

+We do not currently run bug bounty programs, and do not currently reward vulnerability discovery.

 If you prefer to encrypt your security reports, you can use [this PGP public key](assets/ipython_security.asc).

+### Reports to avoid

+If you are unsure it is always best to contact us, though as an open source project maintained on volunteer time, we only have limited resources to spare, so please be mindful of our time.

+ - Avoid sending bare report of website scanning tools without some limited understanding saying you found a vulnerability:

+    - Example: we receive regular report of js vulnerability or wrong CORS on static websites, mostly jupyter.org and other documentation on `*.readthedocs.io`.
+As static website those are not affected.
+    - Better:
+      - You ran a tool and think there is vulnerability because you are learning, include you uncertainty in the object/body of the message.
+      - You are a security researcher: Verify the tool claim and try to develop a POC of exploiting the vulnerability/fixing it.

+ - Avoid sending mass email to security@ipython.org, (especially with dozen of other emails from bug bounty program in CC)

+ - Avoid asking us if we run a bug bounty program on private channel, or reward discovery, discuss it on the public forum.

 ## Vulnerability information